jewelsofthought/neshama/site/posts/judaica/path_of_blessing.md

 - We are infinitely tiny in the universe; we are also infinitely large compared to the sub-atomic world
 - Space-time and matter ‘inter-are’; consciousness and reality/existence ‘inter-are’

-[Note: _Olam_ takes us into the lived experience of One-ness and that we ‘inter-are’.]
+{NOTE: _Olam_ takes us into the lived experience of One-ness and that we ‘inter-are’.}

 <div ="poem">
 Fix your mind on Me.<br />